Kernel Adversarial Learning for Real-world Image Super-resolution: Introduction

-Some existing super-resolution models~\cite{bell2019blind,shocher2018zero} attempt to alleviate this problem by estimating the real-world kernel from a few-shot learning perspective.
-Another typical solution~\cite{ji2020real} is to maintain a finite set of estimated degradation kernels and additive noises to accommodate the SR process.
-However, none of the methods above can be applied directly in the inference phase because they require to be trained with the testing images.
+Some existing super-resolution models~\citep{bell2019blind,shocher2018zero} attempt to alleviate this problem by estimating the real-world kernel from a few-shot learning perspective.
+Another typical solution~\citep{ji2020real} is to maintain a finite set of estimated degradation kernels and additive noises to accommodate the SR process.
+However, none of the models above can be applied directly in the inference phase because they require to be trained with testing images.
 Also, they still need to estimate linear kernels that may not reliably represent a complex degradation process in the real world.

 In this paper, we introduce a generic framework to better represent the real-world image super-resolution process, named \underline{K}ernel \underline{A}dversarial Learning \underline{S}uper-\underline{R}esolution (KASR).
 KASR can adversarially generate degradation kernels and inject noises, but without requiring prior knowledge of the kernels or noises.
 It is designed to allow a seamless integration with many mainstream SR models.
 The LR images generated by KASR and the differences with the original LR ones are shown in Figure~\ref{fig:gen-img}.
+Also, a high-frequency selective loss function is proposed to further force the model to attend to high-frequency areas within SR images.
 Furthermore, we introduce an optimisation process named Iterative Supervision to gradually refine the SR images.
-Also, a high-frequency selective loss function is proposed to further force the model to attend to high-frequency areas within SR images.
 Experimental results demonstrate that, when compared to multiple strong baselines on real-world datasets, mainstream SR models equipped with KASR are able to generate high-quality SR images in real-world scenarios.
-Our contributions are summarised as follows: \begin{itemize} \item We propose the KASR framework from an adversarial training perspective to deal with the real-world image super-resolution task.
-The proposed framework is able to model the image degradation process implicitly (i.e., without explicitly specifying kernels and noises~\cite{ji2020real}) by exploring an end-to-end training of neural networks. \item To effectively utilise existing supervision signals, we introduce the Iterative Supervision optimisation process to gradually refine the SR image. \item Given the need of SR models to focus on high-frequency areas of the image, we design a high-frequency selective objective function to assign more attention to high-frequency regions of the images during the minimisation of the super-resolution reconstruction error. \end{itemize}
+Our contributions are summarised as follows: